 If they keep engaging, they’re still interested — even after hearing the pricing.
 These are pretty well-qualified leads but it’s still too many leads to personally interact with.
 Heather needed a way to further qualify her leads.

-Here, she implemented another really smart process.
-She asked for someone to book a time to speak with her by phone using a scheduling service called Calendly.
+Heather asked people to book time to speak with her by phone using a scheduling service called Calendly.
 This is smart for a couple reasons:

 - It’s completely automated, so these invitations don’t take up any of her time.
 If someone isn’t interested and ignores the invitation, it has little to no impact on her.